How to Build a Gravel Driveway: Complete DIY Guide

 • Remove sod/topsoil to a depth of 6-8"

-• Remove more for soft/clay soil areas
+• Go deeper in soft/clay soil areas

 • Stockpile topsoil for landscaping